thepowersgang/rust-lang_rfcs/text/0000-trait_aliases.md

 # Summary
 [summary]: #summary

-Introduce the syntax `trait Alias<Arg> = OtherTrait<Foo, Arg>;` that provides an alias for a trait in the same way as `type` does.
+Introduce the syntax `trait Alias<Arg> = Trait1<Foo> + Trait<Bar, Arg>;` that provides an alias for a collection of traits in the same way as `type` does for a single type.

 # Motivation
 [motivation]: #motivation

 It is often desirable to give an existing trait a shorter name, for clarity or to aid in refactoring.
-The existing method of this
-(creating a new trait and implementing it for all `T: OtherTrait`) is overly wordy, and doesn't quite cover all cases.
+The existing method of this (creating a new trait and implementing it for all `T: OtherTrait`) is overly wordy, and doesn't quite cover all cases.

 # Detailed design
 [design]: #detailed-design